The traveling salesman problem for lines, balls and planes: Introduction

 For $n$ connected (possibly overlapping) neighborhoods in the plane, TSPN can be approximated with ratio $O(\log{n})$ by the algorithm of Mata and Mitchell~\cite{MM95}.
 See also the survey by Bern and Eppstein~\cite{BE97} for a short outline of this algorithm.
-Subsequent running time improvements have been offered by Elbassioni~\etal~\cite{EFS06} and by Gudmundsson and Levcopoulos~\cite{GL99}.
-At its core, the $O(\log{n})$-approximation relies on the following early result by Levcopoulos and Lingas~\cite{LL84}: Every (simple) rectilinear polygon $P$ with $n$ vertices, $r$ of which are reflex, can be partitioned into rectangles of total perimeter $\per(P) \log{r}$ in $O(n \log{n})$ time.
+Subsequent running time improvements were offered by Elbassioni~\etal~\cite{EFS06} and by Gudmundsson and Levcopoulos~\cite{GL99}.
+At its core, the $O(\log{n})$-approximation relies on the following early result by Levcopoulos and Lingas~\cite{LL84}: Every (simple) rectilinear polygon $P$ with $n$ vertices, $r$ of which are reflex, can be partitioned in $O(n \log{n})$ time into rectangles whose total perimeter is $\log{r}$ times the perimeter of $P$.

-The first PTAS for TSPN (beyond the PTAS for points) was obtained for fat regions of about the same size and of bounded depth in the plane by Dumitrescu and Mitchell~\cite{DM03}.
-In particular, this includes the case of pairwise-disjoint unit disks.
-For the related \emph{minimum corridor connection} problem, Bodlaender~\etal~\cite{BFG+09} present a PTAS for the case of fat rooms of comparable size (based on Arora's PTAS for Euclidean TSP), and give a constant-factor approximation algorithm for the case of fat rooms of varying sizes.
+Bodlaender~\etal~\cite{BFG+09} gave a PTAS for TSPN for disjoint fat regions of about the same size (this includes the case of disjoint unit disks) in $\RR^d$, where $d$ is constant.
+Earlier Dumitrescu and Mitchell~\cite{DM03} proposed a PTAS for TSPN for fat regions of about the same size and bounded depth in the plane, where Spirkl~\cite{Sp14} recently found and filled a gap.